 Collect all of the feedback forms from the attendees.
 Ensure that each attendee sends a thank you note to the legislators they met with.

 Tell Us About It

 Tell NADCP about your upcoming event so we can help get the word out through our social media pages.
 Also, share your news stories with us so we can highlight your great work.
-Send all information to Tonya Voelker at [email protected].
+Send all information to Tonya Voelker, director of legislative affairs, at [email protected].